 The most common side effect is barotrauma to the ears and sinuses caused by the change in pressure.
 To minimize this, patients will learn techniques during compression and decompression to clear the ears.
 Occasionally, some patients may experience changes in their vision during the treatment which are usually minor and temporary.

 For some specific conditions, including the following FDA accepted HBOT indications, HBOT is accepted for insurance reimbursement.
 These include: crush injury/traumatic ischemia; decompression sickness, enhancement in healing in selected problem wounds, exceptional anemia, radiation tissue damage, thermal burn, gangrene, necrotizing soft tissue infections, refractory osteomyelitis, air or gas embolism, carbon monoxide poisoning, arterial insufficiency

 The following conditions are considered off-label which may or may not be covered by insurance or Medicare: Autism, Cerebral Palsy, Lyme Disease, Migraine, Multiple Sclerosis, Near Drowning, Recovery from Plastic Surgery, Sports injuries, Stroke, Traumatic Brain Injury.

-We will begin offering HBOT in mid October 2018 to our established patients as well as new patients self referring or being referred by their provider.
 If you are interested in scheduling an appointment for a consultation please contact us!
 518.689.2244